And they're even more fascinating now when seen through the lens of our Sages.

 So upon hearing about the upcoming punishment, people engaged in every kind of depravity, including men with men or with animals.
 They even performed wedding ceremonies to legitimize these depraved relationships.

-Women made themselves up and displayed themselves with immodesty in the streets, seeking out wanton liaisons.
+Women made themselves up and displayed themselves in the streets, seeking out wanton liaisons.

-Men fathered many children out-of-wedlock, producing offspring all over the world.
+Men fathered many children without marriage, producing offspring all over the world.

 Again and again, the Me'am Lo'ez emphasizes the lack of shame in that society.
 People did all the above without shame.

-On the contrary, they reveled in their depravity.
+On the contrary, they reveled in their debauchery.

 We see all this in our time.

-With all the formality of the British royal family, I was surprised to read about the future king of England publicly shacking up with his girlfriend—the future queen of England—prior to their engagement.
+With all the formality of the British royal family, I was surprised to read about the future king of England publicly shacking up with his significant other—the future queen of England—prior to their engagement.

 Yes, I know the royal families have always been immoral & hypocritical, but flaunting impropriety rather than keeping it private shows a huge crack in social norms.